dhruvdevu/GenreClassificationDL/index.md

 #### Visualization
 We plot the visualization of both the chroma and timber segment timeseries as a heatmap for various songs.
 While timber features are less interpretable than chroma, we plot them anyway to have a better idea of the data.

-Now, specifically the chroma feature values allow us to interpret the songs well:

-We notice that Party in the USA has many changes in the intensity of chroma values while Hotel California does not.
+Given the interpretability of chroma feature values we notice for example: Party in the USA has many changes in the intensity of chroma values while Hotel California does not.
 Such a pattern indicates that Party in the USA has a more energetic start while Hotel California starts slower (notably with the famous slow guitar solo).

 We also provide song snippets for ease of use.
-Unfortunately, Spotify does not allow to choose the time interval of the song.
+Unfortunately, Spotify does not allow us to choose the time interval of the song.
 So, the songs do not overlap with the interval of the features but should serve as a reminder for the general feel of the song.

 ##### Miley Cyrus: Party in the USA